 05. Write Things Down

 I hate it when I go to a restaurant, place my order with the server, and they don’t write anything down.
-Unfortunately, due to food allergies and past cancer, we have usually have to make some type of modification to what we order, and when the server takes orders for the whole table and writes nothing down, it doesn’t impress.
+Unfortunately, due to food allergies and past cancer, we usually have to make some type of modification to what we order, and when the server takes orders for the whole table and writes nothing down, it doesn’t impress.
 Instead, it causes stress because I know that at least one thing is not going to come out correct and will need to be sent back.